Reduces dispersal of airborne viral droplets from nose and mouth, but 3 layers preferable.

 Home-made cloth face masks likely need a minimum of two layers, and preferably three, to prevent the dispersal of viral droplets from the nose and mouth that are associated with the spread of COVID-19, indicates a video case study published online in the journal Thorax.

 Viral droplets are generated during coughing, sneezing, or speaking.
 And face masks are thought to protect healthy people from inhaling infectious droplets as well as reducing the spread from those who are already infected.

 But worldwide shortages of personal protective equipment during the pandemic have led some health agencies, such as the US Centers for Disease Control (CDC), to recommend the use of homemade cloth face coverings as an alternative to surgical face masks.

 Several types of material have been suggested for these, but based on little or no evidence of how well they work.

 A team of Australian researchers therefore compared the effectiveness of single and double-layer cloth face coverings (175 g/m² cotton fabric, with a thread count of 170/ inch) with a 3-ply surgical face mask (Bao Thach) at reducing droplet spread.

-The single layer covering was made from a folded piece of cotton T shirt and hair ties; the double layer covering was made using the sew method, as set out by CDC.
+The single-layer covering was made from a folded piece of cotton T-shirt and hair ties; the double-layer covering was made using the sewing method, as set out by CDC.

 The researchers used a tailored LED lighting system and a high-speed camera to film the dispersal of airborne droplets produced by a healthy person with no respiratory infection, during speaking, coughing, and sneezing while wearing each type of mask.